 Razors and plucking are old school for sure, but they are great if you only need to get rid of a small amount of facial hair.
 Contrary to popular belief, shaving does not make your hair grow faster (something I believed during puberty . . .
 I shaved a lot).
 Plucking is also great if your needs are small, but anytime you pull a hair out by the root you create an opportunity for infection, so keep the area clean beforehand and, as with sugaring, waxing, or threading, use an antibacterial cream when finished.

-The ESCA Cosmetic Groomer is one of many trimmers that work well for shaping eyebrows and getting rid of facial hair.
+Cosmetic Groomers is one of many trimmers that work well for shaping eyebrows and getting rid of facial hair.
 Again, this is better for a small amount of facial hair.
 Women dealing with a larger problem have had better luck using men’s electric shavers, especially high-end Norelco products.
 I should once again emphasize that doctors will tell you shaving does not bolster hair growth, but if you let the stubble grow out, it will look bigger because of the uniform-cut hair ends.
+You can find products on Amazon, like the Panasonic Facial Trimmer with Pivoting Head.

 If you are getting rid of facial hair, you’re going to need a healing cream.
 If you are removing hair from the root or shaving, you are removing your follicle’s protection from bacteria.
 MiN New York Solution2 has received good reviews and it is relatively inexpensive.
 Many of these products contain aspirin, so check the ingredients carefully if you have allergies.